Hikagejuunin/Loki/README.txt

 --[[

 -------------------------------------------------------------------------------------------------------------------------
- Loki 2.0 - Serpent Offense Framework for Achaea (Mudlet)
+ Loki 2.1 - Serpent Offense Framework for Achaea (Mudlet)
 -------------------------------------------------------------------------------------------------------------------------

 Loki is a lightweight, modular serpent offense system designed for the MUD Achaea.
-Built in Mudlet, it's my hope this slimmed down, basic serpent offense system can encourage more involvement from non-combatants as a functional framework to expand upon and create thier own systems.
+It's my hope this slimmed down, basic serpent offense system can encourage more involvement from non-combatants as a functional framework to expand upon and create their own systems.

 -- Acknowledgements --

   🐍 Special thanks to:

-     Sylvi, Fen, Fendo, Janella, Siv, Agramon, Arcturus, Naytorlin, Balkin, Oblive, Gavai, Belaziel, Essie, and many others for support and insight.
+     Sylvi, Fen, Fendo, Janella, Siv, Agramon, Arcturus, Naytorlin, Balkin, Oblive, Gavai, Sprucegoose, Belaziel, Essie, and many others for support and insight.

     Isaiah for the Mesmer system

-    Austere for the AK Tracker (v8.6.4) – modified for Loki 2.0 integration
+    Austere for the AK Tracker (v8.6.4) – modified for Loki 2.1 integration

 -------------------
  GETTING STARTED:
 -------------------

 -- Installation --

+💡 Note: requires Mudlet client (https://www.mudlet.org/download/)

 Install via Mudlet's Package Manager:
     📦 GitHub Repository: https://github.com/Hikagejuunin/Loki